casangi/casadocs/docs/tasks/task_vishead.rst

 .. _Description:

 Description
-   task vishead description

-   |         This task allows the user to manipulate some meta-data
-     keywords in a measurement set.
+   This task allows the user to manipulate some meta-data keywords in a measurement set.
 The mode='list' shows those keywords that are presently implemented, with their values.
 The contents associated with the keywords can be obtained with mode='get' and changed with mode='put'.

-   |         The modes that are available are:
+   The modes that are available are:

    -  list: List all keywords that are recognized, and list the value(s) for each.
 Only these keywords can be obtained (get)